keindev/tasktree/README.md

 ##### gradient

-Option to add gradient to pending bar.
+Option to add a gradient to the pending bar.

 Type: `boolean`